 We recently conducted a survey to examine how retail marketers think about and plan their email marketing calendar, and found that 85 percent of email marketers are relying too heavily on what worked the previous year.
 Now is the time to eschew the all-too-common strategy of relying heavily on past plans, and instead recognize that consumers are ever-changing, dynamic beings with individual interests and preferences.

 To treat them as such, build a library of content that includes a diverse cross-section of your product catalog.
 Move beyond your best sellers to expose new and different content.
 Use the data you have from their past email behavior to decide what email message(s) they will receive each week (something we found only 50% of respondents were doing).
-Provide a mix of content, categories, and sub-categories to really engage with your customers and whet their individual appetites.
+Provide a mix of content, categories, and sub-categories to really engage with your customers and with their individual appetites.

 Reduce.
 Reuse.
 Recycle.